fonfonx/FaceRecognition/README.md

 + Change the path to `haarcascade_frontalface_default.xml` and to the `shape_predictor_68_face_landmarks.dat` file in the `config.py` file.

+## Run the Face Recognizer

+Run `python recognizer.py` to run the code of the paper.
+You can change the parameters (number of training images, etc) in the file `config.py`.
+It should be the only file you have to modify.

 ## References

 [<a name="#rsc">1</a>] Yang, M., Zhang, L., Yang, J., & Zhang, D. (2011, June).
 Robust sparse coding for face recognition.
 In *Computer Vision and Pattern Recognition (CVPR), 2011 IEEE Conference on* (pp. 625-632).
 IEEE.